 - Need for centralized credential management across teams

-- Compliance mandates requiring SOC 2, industry-specific controls, or federal cybersecurity standards
+- Compliance mandates requiring SOC 2, compliance with HIPAA standards, BAA availability, industry-specific controls, or federal cybersecurity standards

-- Desire for custom MCP registries to control approved tool catalogs
+- Desire for curated MCP endpoints to control approved tool access by team, role, or use case

 - Requirements for real-time agent monitoring and policy enforcement